2013 Lexus GS Hybrid Interior

 - "If the outside draws shoppers in, the interior will wow them.
 I don't normally go gaga over interior design, especially in a Lexus, but the thin silver strip in the center of the dash where a CD is inserted - does anyone still bring CDs into cars? - sets the table." -- Cars.com

 The new GS Hybrid has more interior space than the outgoing 2011 model, and most reviewers like the comfortable seats and available passenger space.
-And while the back seat is generally spacious, some critics say that the front seats intrude on available foot space.
+While test drivers think the back seat is generally spacious, some critics say that the front seats intrude on available foot space.

 - "Rear-seat space has improved slightly and offers good headroom and generous knee clearance, but footroom under the front seats is tight." -- Automobile Magazine